ReactiveMongo/reactivemongo-site/releases/0.1x/documentation/bson/typeclasses.md

 As long as you are working with [`BSONValue`s](../../api/reactivemongo/bson/BSONValue), some [default implementations of readers and writers](#provided-handlers) are provided by the following import.

 {% highlight scala %}
-import reactivemongo.bson._
+import reactivemongo.api.bson._
 {% endhighlight %}

 ### Custom reader

 Getting values follows the same principle using `getAs(String)` method.
-This method is parametrized with a type that can be transformed into a `BSONValue` using a `BSONReader` instance that is implicitly available in the scope (again, the default readers are already imported if you imported `reactivemongo.bson._`.)
+This method is parametrized with a type that can be transformed into a `BSONValue` using a `BSONReader` instance that is implicitly available in the scope (again, the default readers are already imported if you imported `reactivemongo.api.bson._`.)
 If the value could not be found, or if the reader could not deserialize it (often because the type did not match), `None` will be returned.

 {% highlight scala %}
-import reactivemongo.bson.BSONString
+import reactivemongo.api.bson.BSONString

-val albumTitle2 = album2.getAs[String]("title")
+val albumTitle2 = album2.getAsTry[String]("title")
 // Some("Everybody Knows this is Nowhere")

-val albumTitle3 = album2.getAs[BSONString]("title")
+val albumTitle3 = album2.getAsTry[BSONString]("title")
 // Some(BSONString("Everybody Knows this is Nowhere"))
 {% endhighlight %}